psgpyc/Simulated-Restaurant-Booking-System-with-Real-Time-ETL-Pipeline-Using-Django-Webhooks-Airflow-Po/README.md

 ## How It Works

 ### Extract Booking Data
-- Airflow DAGs receives **reservation data** from  custom built webhooks.
+- Airflow DAGs receives **reservation data** from custom built webhooks in Django.
 - Data is fetched in different formats (JSON, CSV) and standardized.

 ### Transform & Standardize